eliotmartin/emhomelab/README.md

 # EMHomeLab
-Static blog website created with Hugo
+Static blog website created with Hugo and hosted with Cloudflare Pages.